theAnh1823/White-Noise/README.md

 - [**Circle Button**](https://github.com/markushi/android-circlebutton) circle button widget for Android.
 - [**No Internet dialog**](https://github.com/ImaginativeShohag/Oops-No-Internet) displays a notification when there is no internet connection in the app.
 - **Android Support Libraries**

+## FAQ
+#### Why is my alarm feature not functioning correctly?
+Please enable auto-start and disable battery-saving restrictions for the application to ensure proper functioning of the alarm feature.

 ## Authors
 - [Nguyen The Anh](https://github.com/theAnh1823)